 Essential Mathematics (2 Semesters) (20 Credits)

 Essential Mathematics allows FLO students to complete their compulsory mathematics requirement.
 The subject is catered toward developing a basic understanding of the use of mathematics in everyday life.
 Students only require 10 SACE credits to complete the Numeracy requires for their SACE, however the CLC offers 20 credits for students that wish to complete a full year of mathematics.

 Integrated Learning – (10 Credits per program) (offered based on enrollments)

-Integrated Learning is delivered with 4 program focus areas worth 10 credits each; Visual Art, Food and Nutrition, Sleep and Memory research, and Volunteering.
-Each of these subjects include group work and student collaboration where students work to build skills and knowledge and research particular aspects of the programs that are of interest to them.
+Integrated Learning is delivered with a specific program focus area worth 10 credits each.
+In the past, programs have focussed on; Conservation, Food and Nutrition, Sleep and Memory research, Creative Arts, History of Cinema and Ethics.
+Each of these subjects include; group work and student collaboration, building skills and knowledge on the particular program focus and research skills based on particular aspects of the programs that are of interest to students.